 2 min read

-There are several HTML tags that can be used to view PDF files in HTML.
+Developers use different tags to embed a pdf in HTML.
 The <embed>, <object> and <iframe> tags can all display a PDF file inside a web app.
 Each behaves similarly, but which is best?
-And is there a better way?
+And is there a better way to display PDF in a web browser?

 <embed src="doc.pdf" type="application/pdf" width="400px" height="400px">